 Most of the ideas I receive are so obviously part of this universal pattern that I immediately discard them, having learned that trying to figure out if there is any "there" there is a fruitless use of time.
 Occasionally I get something from someone who sounds well-reasoned initially and maybe has a background that makes me think it's more likely there is some interesting nugget in the idea.
 So I dig into it a bit, with genuine interest.
 In all cases so far, I have seen some fundamental failing.
 I'm always disappointed to find itno revolution this time.
 I compose a response gently pointing out where the idea goes off the rails.

 What happens next is the interesting part.
 In the vast majority of cases, the proposer's tone changes to one that would have initially tipped me off and resulted in immediate dismissal.
 Rather than say something like: "Ohinteresting.
 I'll have to ponder this a bit more, understand fully your point, and absorb the references you provide," I usually get a very quick response in a combative tone.
-Very occasionally I get someone who gets my point, thanks me for the insight, and seems happy to resolve the sticking point.
-I should say that scientists have arguments all the time, and the latter form is the default path, and I find myself on one side (offering insight) as often as the other (receiving insight).
+Very occasionally I get someone who understands my point, thanks me for the insight, and seems happy to resolve the sticking point.

-I think I speak for many "establishment" scientists when I say that all of us are eager to identify paradigm-changing ideas.
+I think I speak for many "establishment" scientists when I say that all of us are at some level open to paradigm-changing ideas.
 Science only works by tearing itself apart: it's not religious dogma.
-Who wouldn't want to be a part of a revolutionary idea?
+Who wouldn't want to see a revolutionary idea change the way we understand the universe (more correctly, completely)?
 So the scientific enterprise is not a protective, defensive one, for the most part.
 Our ears perk up at ideas that have the right feel: that have a chance of standing up to the mountain of evidence.
 But as soon as our analysis indicates a no-go, we tend to quickly re-calibrate, and make any necessary emotional adjustment.